joelw/cpanel-site-checker/README.md

 Installation
 ============

-* pip install -r requirements.txt
-* Create an API Token in WHM
+* Create an API Token in WHM - not entirely sure which permissions are needed yet
 * Copy servers.yml.sample to servers.yml file and fill in the blanks

 Usage